donaldsonlab/PhAT/README.md

 **Create Virtual Environment**
 Using Anaconda (Option 1: Recommended)
 1. Open a new terminal window (Mac/Unix) or Anaconda Prompt (not Anaconda 	Navigator) (Windows).
-2. Navigate to the location of the “PhAT” folder (noted from Step 3) using the command: \
+2. Navigate to the location of the “PhAT” folder (noted in Step 3) using the command: \
 &ensp; “cd [path_to_PhAT_folder]” \
 &ensp; Ex: cd Desktop/DonaldsonLab/PhAT
 3. Create a virtual environment: \